jayshahtx/quoraTweeter/README.md

 #QuoraTweeter

 quoraTweeter is a collection of Python scripts which help you scrape, parse, and tweet a user's Quora activity to Twitter.
+For a sample output, visit http://twitter.com/quoragems

 ##Functionality